-CALGARY, Alberta, March 06, 2019 (GLOBE NEWSWIRE) -- Kelt Exploration Ltd. (KEL.TO) (“Kelt” or the “Company”) has released its financial and operating results for the fourth quarter and year ended December 31, 2018.
+CALGARY, Alberta, May 08, 2019 (GLOBE NEWSWIRE) -- Kelt Exploration Ltd. (KEL.TO) (“Kelt” or the “Company”) has released its financial and operating results for the three months ended March 31, 2019.
 The Company’s financial results are summarized as follows:

 |Weighted average shares outstanding (000s)|